smart-electric-power-alliance/Electric-Grid-Ontology/README.md

-The Repository for semantic models of the Smart Grid Interoperability Panel, Architecture Development Working Group
+The Repository for smart grid semantic models brought to you by Smart Electric Power Alliance and its Electric Grid Ontology Task Force
 <h1><strong>A Rosetta Stone for the Smart Grid Expert</strong></h1>
 <h3>Get acquainted with and test your new favorite tool, SEPA&rsquo;s Smart Grid Ontology</h3>
 <h3 dir="ltr">Smart Grid&rsquo;s Language Problem</h3>